 River Rafting: Rafting trips start from the Rungeet river campsite going downstream up to the confluence with river Teesta (known as Triveni).
 River rafting is possible when the water level is sufficiently high and during season.

 Herbal massage and beauty treatments.
 You can get full body massage using Darjeeling Green Tea Oil.
 You can then follow it up with Green Tea bath soak or a steam treatment.
 They also offer reflexology treatments with fresh mint and chamomile foot soak... this would be a great way to unwind and rejuvenate yourself after a long day's hike.

 And there are beautiful flower gardens where you can walk around, take pictures of the many colorful & blooming flowers and just relax.

 Location & How To Reach

 Glenburn Tea Estate and its boutique hotel is located in Darjeeling hills.
-From Bagdogra Airport or New Jalpaiguri/Siliguri Railway station, it's about 3 hours drive.
+From Bagdogra Airport or New Jalpaiguri Railway station, it's about two and a half hours drive.
 From Darjeeling town center the drive is about 1 hour 15 minutes.
 A convenient approach is to drive up to Ghoom / Jorbungalow area and then take the road to Lopchu and Takdah.
-Note that hotel transfers included in the rates and the estate provides the vehicle.
+Note that hotel transfers are included in the rates and the estate provides the vehicle along with chauffeur.

-The temperature here varies between 6 to 24°C during winter and 18 to 30°C in summer.
+The temperature here varies between 6°C to 24°C during winter and 18°C to 30°C in summer.
 Monsoon is between July to August.

 City Office (Kolkata, India)